 Susan G. Komen San Diego’s 21st annual Race for the Cure will be held on Sunday, Nov.
 5, 2017 at 8 a.m. in Balboa Park.
-During these uncertain times regarding healthcare, the funds raised from the 5K and 1 mile walk/run are more important than ever for every San Diegan.
 When government funded programs or private insurance is unable to fulfill the community’s need, Komen San Diego steps in to fill the gaps for breast cancer patients.
 With the money raised from the Race for the Cure, Komen San Diego is able to cover costs for diagnostic mammograms, biopsies, ultrasounds, research, meal delivery, temporary financial aid, patient navigation, breast health education and advocacy.

 “Six women a day are diagnosed with breast cancer in San Diego, two of them won’t be able to afford that diagnosis,” said Laura Farmer Sherman, president & CEO, Komen San Diego.
 “That’s where Komen San Diego comes in.
 The Race is our largest fundraiser of the year providing significant funding for women who are in need of life-saving services they may not otherwise be able to afford.”